MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 Specifies one or more high dynamic range gradient stops in a gradient brush.

-The parameter `offset` refers to the position of the gradient stop and it should be a floating point number between 0 and 1, inclusive.
+The parameter `offset` refers to the position of the gradient stop and it should be a floating-point number between 0 and 1, inclusive.

 The parameters `x, y, z` and `w` denote the components of the high dynamic range color.